hormigaAzul/dxf2brd/README.md

 ```bash
 ./dxf2brd some_dxf_file.dxf >> some_brd_file.kicad_pcb
 ```

+After that, some editing is needed.

+1. Open some_brd_file.kicad_pcb on any text editor.
+2. Add a ')' at the last line.
+3. Remove the ')' that is before the generated code.
+4. Save the file.

 ## DXF input file format

 The input file must be in in millimeters and all closed polygons **MUST** be exploded to lines.